tfsumon/byteboltsec-hugo-test/content/english/blog/home-depot-data-breach.md

 In 2014, Home Depot suffered one of the largest data breaches in retail history.
 It involved the theft of credit and debit card information from approximately 56 million customers.

-The attackers gained initial access to Home Depot's network using a[ third-party vendor's credentials](https://www.breachsense.com/blog/third-party-data-breach/).
+The attackers gained initial access to Home Depot's network using a[ third-party vendor\'s credentials](https://www.breachsense.com/blog/third-party-data-breach/).
 This vendor had access to Home Depot's network as part of their business relationship.

 Once inside the network, the attackers exploited a vulnerability in Microsoft's Windows operating system to gain elevated privileges.
 This allowed them to move more freely within the network and install their malware.